+One of the most popular questions I receive is “How do I capture a sharp photo?”.
 When you are photographing kids, dogs, or even spouses it can be a challenge to get your settings correct so you can freeze the moment.

 That being said, you shouldn’t rely on your equipment to take sharp photos.
 Just because you have a super expensive lens doesn’t mean you are going to get sharp photos if you don’t know how to use it.

 Read more: What lens should I buy first?

-No.02Make sure your shutter speed is AT LEAST 1/125.
+2. Make sure your shutter speed is AT LEAST 1/125 for a sharp photo

+Lock your elbows as close to your body as possible.
 It helps to separate your feet as well to give your body more stability.
+Then take your shot.

-Having a lens that can shoot at f/1.8 or f/1.4 can be very tempting to want to shoot wide open (at the lowest number your lens can go)
+Having a lens that can shoot at f/1.8 or f/1.4 can be very tempting to want to shoot wide open (at the lowest number your lens can go.)

 However, if you aren’t comfortable shooting at that aperture, it is very easy to miss your focus.